slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

  1. The button now says "Installed" or "Uninstall".
 If so, you can close this window and continue.
  2. A new modal popped up.
 If this happened, an iframe was opened and redirected to your `authenticationUrl`.
 If your OAuth is set up properly, you should be able to complete this flow.
-    * If the flow completes but the window doesn't close, ensure the last step of your oauth sends a `postMessage` with the message "success".
+    * If the flow completes but the window doesn't close, ensure the last step of your OAuth sends a `postMessage` with the message "success".
 The origin of this message should be set to the url of the app server.